knightjdr/cmgo/README.md

 > Creates a heat map visualizing region (domain/motif) fold enrichment (scaled to Log2) across NMF or SAFE compartments.

+## Interactors

+# Module name: `interaction-knownbyrank`

+* folder `interaction/knownbyrank`

+> Calculates the proportion of known interactors for the Nth best prey across
+> all baits in a SAINT report.
+Prey spectral counts are control subtracted
+> and length normalized to determine their rank.

 ## LBA

 ### Module name: `lba-correlation`